rishiselvakumaran98/3081_S21-iter2/project/docs/Iteration1Requirements.md

 # Iteration One: Proof of Concept/Protoype -- Package Delivery System

+## Iteration 1 - VERSION 4, March 8th -- Relaxed unit testing requirements from "all public methods" to "all public methods which do not overly rely on external classes".

 ## Iteration 1 - VERSION 3, March 4th -- Clarified the overall goal of the simulation in the introduction.

 ## Iteration 1 - VERSION 2, March 3rd -- Changed IEntity.h to Entity.h